RafaMMas/IberianFishHSMs/README.md

 **Figure 5** - Substrate composition (substrate index) along the reach of the Serpis River (Jucar River Basin District).
 The substrate index ranges from 0, fines/silt, to 8, bedrock.
-The percentages (%) of the different substrate types are stored in `Cover.example.df`.
+The percentages (%) of the different substrate types are stored in `Substrate.index.example.df`.

 <br/>